 NPFC-2026-TCC09-WP08 Rev.4

+Updated on the screen

 Small Working Group Planning and Development

 Proposal to establish a CMM on Minimum Standards for Port State Measures

 Abstract

 This working paper proposes minimum standards for Port State Measures for the NPFC, with several unresolved issues marked in red text.
 Square bracketed blue text reflects areas which may be updated following a pending decision on which data management and sharing technology will be adopted.